Mid-Career Clinical Leadership Development Program

 Banner image for Mid-Career Clinical Leadership Development Program webpage

 The MCCLDP is a year-long, professional development program that is designed to refine leadership skills for mid-career faculty.
 The program offers participants a concrete set of leadership skills that provide the foundation for success in common leadership positions at an academic health center.
 MCCLDP seeks to enhance an understanding of personal leadership styles, individual strengths and how these impact working on and leading teams.
-In addition, the program builds awareness of the resources and intricacies of working effectively within the OHSU system
+In addition, the program builds awareness of the resources and intricacies of working effectively within the OHSU system.

-Interested in joining the next MCCLDP cohort?
+Interested in joining a future MCCLDP cohort?

 Program structure